Rebounding from Injuries

 THE FUNCTION OF SPORT IN YOUR LIFE

-So what happens to all of these psychological goodies when you're suddenly sidelined by an injury?
-To put it simply, you become overwhelmed by a variety of internal and external losses.
-As the athlete struggles with the impact of these losses, all hell breaks loose!
-If the injury is significant enough to keep you out of commission for a good chunk of time, the first thing that you lose is your identity as an athlete and team member.
-You lose your place and role on the team.
-"Identity confusion" sets in.
-Translated into understandable English, this means that you start to question who you are if you're not constantly in the pool, out on the field, course or court practicing and competing in your sport.
+If the injury is significant enough to keep you out of commission for a long enough time, the first thing that you can lose is your identity as an athlete and team member.
+You start to question who you are if you're not constantly in the pool, out on the field, course or court practicing and competing in your sport.

 An Olympic gymnast permanently sidelined from her sport because of a career-ending injury put it quite clearly.
 "I've been doing gymnastics since I was 6 years old.
 It's all I know.
 It’s who I am and what I do.
 If I'm not a gymnast then who am I really"?